LiliumOS/rfcs/src/rfcs/0001-rfc-policy.md

 * Any Considerations on the System Call or Userspace Application Binary Interface,
 * A description of Prior Art that informed the proposal,
 * A description of Future Changes and Directions that can be made in respect to the RFC.

+### Copyright Licenses and Notices

+Each RFC is provided under a unified license.
+Everyone who submits an RFC must permit the ACI Project to license the RFC under the unified license.

+The License for RFCs is currently (BIKESHED) and requires an RFC to change.

+The RFC License shall always be an Open Documentation License.

 ## Security Considerations